 Ooooohh, yeah!
 “Fire Walk With Me!”
 That was written on the piece of paper found at the murder scene.
 Then Bob appears and he threatens the audience, he’s going to “catch you with my death bag!
 You may think I’ve gone insane… But I promise!
 I will kill again!”

 Completely unlike the previous scenes, this dream sequence is genuinely creepy.
 He also briefly see Laura’s “mom” run down her stairs, Bob at the foot of Laura’s bed and Laura’s corpse and all the while Dale Cooper is asleep in his bed.

 We return to old man Cooper, sitting in the red room with Laura Palmer and the dwarf.
-The dwarf and indeed, Laura both talk in reverse but the scene was filmed with actors acting in reverse then reversed, in-versed or adversed whatever… anyway the dwarf is as cryptic as one armed’ Mike, he talks about Laura being his cousin and that Dale Cooper’s favourite chewing gum will be coming back.
-Apparently the woman sitting next to Micheal J. Anderson isn’t Laura Palmer but looks like her?
+The dwarf and indeed, Laura both speak in reverse but the scene was filmed with actors acting in reverse then reversed, in-versed or adversed, whatever… anyway, the dwarf is as cryptic as one-armed’ Mike, he talks about Laura being his cousin and that Dale Cooper’s favourite chewing gum will be coming back.
+Apparently, the woman sitting next to Micheal J. Anderson isn’t Laura Palmer but looks like her?
 Then Laura speaks in in-versed, reversed, whatever, it’s all weird as fuck.

 Then it hits me!
 Jesus, Micheal J. Anderson looks like Maisie Williams, you know?
 That girl with the weird shaped head from Game of Thrones (a show I have no intention of actually watching).

 The dwarf dances like a dick and Laura goes over to Cooper, leans over and kisses him before whispering something in his ear.
 All the while, the dwarf dances to sleezy jazz.